matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Common.md

 - [`getRequestVar()`](#getRequestVar) &mdash; Gets a sanitized request parameter by name from the `$_GET` and `$_POST` superglobals.
 - [`getLanguagesList()`](#getLanguagesList) &mdash; Returns the list of valid language codes.
 - [`getLanguageToCountryList()`](#getLanguageToCountryList) &mdash; Returns list of language to country mappings.
-- [`getSqlStringFieldsArray()`](#getSqlStringFieldsArray) &mdash; Returns a string with a comma separated list of placeholders for use in an SQL query based on the list of fields we&#039;re referencing.
+- [`getSqlStringFieldsArray()`](#getSqlStringFieldsArray) &mdash; Returns a string with a comma separated list of placeholders for use in an SQL query based on the list of fields we're referencing.
 - [`destroy()`](#destroy) &mdash; Mark orphaned object for garbage collection.

 ### `prefixTable()` <a name="prefixTable"></a>